clintono1/pintos-project/doc/project1.md

 with its effective priority.

 ### Computing the Effective Priority:
-Inside `getEffectivePriority`, we can iterate through all the locks and see if the current thread is a holder of any of them.
+Inside `thread_get_priority`, we can iterate through all the locks and see if the current thread is a holder of any of them.
 If so, we set the priority of the thread to the maximum `highestPriorityWaiting` of all the threads.

 ### Priority Scheduling for Semaphores, Locks, and Condition Variables:
-All of the steps above should apply to semaphores and since locks call semaphore methods internally, it should apply to locks as well.
-The only thing we would have to change for semaphores is that if a thread is waiting to down a semaphore, all current holders of the semaphore should have their priority raised to the highest priority waiter.
-In condition variables, we will have to set the priority of the holder to match the waiter with the highest priority.
+All of the steps above should apply to locks.
+However, we don't want to implement priority donation for semaphores and condition variables.
+Whenever we release a resource, we will iterate through `block_list` (the list of blocked threads we created in part 1) and find the highest priority thread that is waiting for that resource and unblock it.

 ### Changing Thread's Priority:
 The thread's priority should be changed at the beginning of `timer_interrupt()`.
 It should get its priority changed to its effective priority.

 ## Synchronization
 The only global variables we access are the the synchronization primatives.
 One